 - Pilot Studies are used to gather data to test assumptions of proposed Baseline Assessment Studies and Focus Studies.
 For example, before starting a Baseline Assessment Study, it may be necessary to determine if contaminants accumulate in proposed target species or if factors such as the sex or age of the fish affect contaminant exposure.
 Pilot studies are only needed if the required data are not available in the literature.
 Typically pilot studies for contaminant studies compare individuals from a highly contaminated location (worst case) with an uncontaminated location (best case).

 In addition to documenting spatial and temporal trends, chemical contaminant data are used to determine whether Puget Sound seafood is safe for human consumption.
 Fish Component data have been used by managers to issue a health advisory (Sinclair Inlet), to help develop a model for sediment quality standards that protect human health, and to provide data for risk assessments at various Puget Sound locations.
-The Department of Health (DOH) determines what concentration of contaminants in fish are unsafe for human consumption based on their knowledge of the toxicity of the contaminant, estimates of fish consumption, and duration of exposure.
-For a given location, Fish and Wildlife assists the DOH by defining the concentration of contaminants that are found in fish over a range of sizes and ages.
+The Washington State Department of Health (DOH) determines what concentration of contaminants in fish are unsafe for human consumption based on their knowledge of the toxicity of the contaminant, estimates of fish consumption, and duration of exposure.
+For a given location, WDFW assists the DOH by defining the concentration of contaminants that are found in fish over a range of sizes and ages.

 Bile plays an important role in the intestinal absorption of fats.
 It is a greenish-yellow fluid secreted by the liver and contains cholesterol, bile salts and waste products such as bilirubin.
 Bile salts aid in the digestion of fats.
 Bile passes out of the liver via the bile duct where it is stored in the gallbladder and released in response to a fat-containing meal.